jscutlery/semver/README.md

 6. Pushes the version to the remote repository.
 7. Runs post-targets hook to publish the version on NPM, GitHub or GitLab.

+Important: merge commits messages are ignored by the tool when calculating next version to bump.

 #### Available options

 | name                         | type       | default     | description                                                                                                                                                     |